Space Stations - Beans in Space!

-There is no reason to have exactly 1,559 beans in each of the “Earth” containers.
-Placing a specific number on the container label, however, will help the children to realize that even though the weight of an object may change in space, the mass of those objects will remain the same.
+There are approximately 3,000 beans in 3 cups of navy beans.
+Placing a specific number on the container label will help the children to realize that even though the weight of an object may change in space, the mass of those objects will remain the same.

 The day before the activity

-Provide the “Earth,” “Moon,” and “Space” cans and Beans in Space Children's Guide in a bag or bin, or place them at a table so that participants can access them.
+Provide the “Earth,” “Moon,” and “Space” cans in a bag or bin, or place them at a table so that participants can access them.